 Product Description

-Introducing the Ink Flow Lidded Bowl, a stunning piece of Japanese porcelain that transcends mere functionality to become a work of art in your home.
-With a diameter of 6.1 inches (15.5 cm) and a height of 4.5 inches (11.4 cm), this elegant bowl invites you to savor not just your meals, but also the beauty of tradition and craftsmanship.
+Introducing the Ink Flow Lidded Bowl, a beautiful piece of Japanese porcelain that transcends mere functionality to become a work of art in your home.
+With a diameter of 6.1 inches (15.5 cm) and a height of 4.5 inches (11.4 cm), this elegant bowl invites you to savor not just your meals but also the beauty of craftsmanship.
+Ideal for serving everything from savory miso soup to fresh salads.

 Design & Aesthetic

 The Ink Flow Lidded Bowl is a celebration of minimalist design, showcasing a soft gray-white glaze that envelops its smooth porcelain body.
 Adorned with delicate black bands and a mesmerizing wave-like brush motif, the bowl and its lid reflect a modern interpretation of Arita-yaki (有田焼) aesthetics.
-This artistic pattern, executed in freehand strokes, evokes the essence of “nami” (波, wave) — a symbol of resilience and flow in Japanese culture.
+This artistic pattern, executed in freehand strokes, creates not just visual interest but also enhances your dining presentation — a subtle indication of sophistication.

-Its monochrome palette of charcoal, ink gray, and ivory creates a serene, contemporary look that harmonizes seamlessly with both traditional and modern table settings.
-This versatility ensures that whether you are hosting an elegant dinner party or enjoying a quiet meal at home, the Ink Flow Lidded Bowl enhances your dining atmosphere.
+Its monochrome palette of charcoal, ink gray, and ivory presents a serene, contemporary look that harmonizes seamlessly with both traditional and modern table settings.
+Whether you’re hosting an elegant dinner party or enjoying a quiet meal at home, the Ink Flow Lidded Bowl enhances your dining experience, making your favorite dishes even more enjoyable.

-The Ink Flow Lidded Bowl is more than just a decorative piece; it embodies functionality and elegance in daily life.
-Its thoughtful design makes it ideal for serving a variety of dishes, while its stunning aesthetic adds a touch of sophistication to your dining experience.
-Each time you reach for this bowl, you'll be reminded of the artistry and tradition that goes into its creation, enriching your meals with a sense of cultural heritage.
+The Ink Flow Lidded Bowl combines functionality and elegance for daily use.
+Its thoughtful design makes it ideal for serving a variety of dishes, while its aesthetic adds a touch of sophistication to your dining experience.
+Each time you reach for this bowl, you'll appreciate the artistry and tradition that goes into its creation, enriching your meals with a sense of cultural heritage.

 Product Information